BlvckBytes/blvckbytes.at/src/assets/markdown/philosophy/project_arcadia.md

 Headlines always act as anchors which can be referenced from anywhere, while a table of contents will be automatically generated.

+Elements, like headlines or paragraphs, can be attached with properties, by appending them the property syntax: `{: .this-is-a-class #this-is-an-id }`.
+Classes and IDs may then control behavior, like where to insert the TOC, which headlines to exclude from the TOC, custom hash-anchors, etc.

 ### LaTeX

 In order to express domain specific symbols uniformly, the gold standard of TeX will be made use of.
 TeX expressions can be inlined with plain text by the `$` start and end marker, while multiline expressions are enclosed by `$$`.